-All you need to know about Tall Cakes or Extended Height cakes
+All you Need to Know About Tall Cakes or Extended Height Cakes

-Let’s use this cake as an example
+Let’s use the cake below as an example:

-- The top tier is a standard cake – 4 inches tall
+- The top tier is a standard cake – 4 inches tall.

-- The middle is a double barrel cake – about 10 inches tall
+- The middle is a double barrel cake – about 10 inches tall.

 - Such a 6-inch tall cake does not necessarily need any support dowel inside the cake.
-They can still hold their weight as long as they have a good cake circle below.
+They can still hold their weight as long as they have a good cake board below.
 One that does not flex!!

-This African Safari Cake is a good example of Standard vs Tall cakes or extended height cake.
+This African Safari Cake is a good example of standard vs tall cakes or extended height cake.

-- The Bottom tier, however, is 2 x 3 layers with four filling = 6 inches tall (sometimes almost 7-inch tall cake)
+- The bottom tier, however, is 2 x 3 layers with four filling = 6 inches tall (sometimes almost 7-inch tall cake).

 - If you split each layer into more layers you will need to dowel and add another cake circle in between.
 Why?